tanjoewel/mss-scraper/README.md

 Then using Postman, should be able to make a GET request to `localhost:3000`.
 Then should see a garbled mess of a response because I am still working on it.

+To debug the app, either go to the run and debug tab and choose the `Debug launch` process and run it, or run `npm run debug` and go to the run and debug tab and choose the `Debug attach` process and run it to attach the debugger to the running process.

 ## Stuff I learned

 Setting up typescript is not as simple as I thought it was.